Biden seeks to go big, fast and alone on COVID relief

-The stakes for the county and economy were amplified on Friday morning, shortly after Senate Democrats cast a decisive vote to muscle the plan through the chamber without Republican support, a step toward final approval next month.
-January’s jobs report showed that hiring had stalled to a pace that could hinder a return to full employment for several years—with 406,000 people choosing to leave the labor force as deaths from the pandemic surged.
+The stakes for the county and economy were amplified on Friday morning by the release of the government's jobs report for January, which showed that hiring had stalled to a pace that could hinder a return to full employment for several years.
+Some 406,000 people left the labor force last month as deaths from the pandemic have surged.

 “A lot of folks are losing hope,” Biden said in a speech at the White House.
 “I believe the American people are looking right now to their government for help, to do our job, to not let them down.
 So I’m going to act.
 I’m going to act fast.
 I’d like to be doing it with the support of Republicans ... they’re just not willing to go as far as I think we have to go.”

-The speech solidified a shift from a president who entered the White House pledging bipartisanship and met on Monday with 10 Republican senators who proposed a slimmed-down $618 billion alternative.
-But Biden concluded in his Friday speech that aid at that level would only prolong the economic pain.

-His remarks came several hours after the Senate approved a budgetary measure that would let Democrats pass the plan without Republicans.
+The jobs report landed shortly after Senate Democrats cast a decisive vote to muscle the COVID relief plan through the chamber without Republican support, a step toward final approval next month.
 Vice President Kamala Harris cast the tie-breaking vote in the Senate, her first.

+Biden's speech solidified a marked shift in tone and strategy for a president who entered the White House pledging bipartisanship and met on Monday with 10 Republican senators pushing a slimmed-down $618 billion alternative.
+Biden concluded in his Friday speech that aid at that level would only prolong the economic pain.

-Senate Democrats applauded after Harris announced the 51-50 vote at around 5:30 a.m.
+Senate Democrats applauded after Harris announced the chamber's 51-50 vote on the budget measure at around 5:30 a.m.
 The action came after a grueling all-night session, where senators voted on amendments that could define the contours of the eventual COVID-19 aid bill.

-The budget now returns to the House, where it will likely be approved again Friday to reflect the changes made by the Senate.
-The measure can then work its way through committees so that additional relief can be finalized by mid-March, when extra unemployment assistance and other pandemic aid expires.
+Following Senate approval, the House passed the measure 219-209 on Friday afternoon, also without a Republican vote.
+The coronavirus aid package can now work its way through congressional committees with the goal of finalizing additional relief by mid-March, when extra unemployment assistance and other pandemic aid expires.
 It’s an aggressive timeline that will test the ability of the new administration and Congress to deliver.

 The push for stimulus comes amid new signs of a weakening U.S. economy.
 Employers added just 49,000 jobs in January, after cutting 227,000 jobs in December, the Labor Department said Friday.
 Restaurants, retailers, manufacturers and even the health care sector shed workers last month, meaning that private employers accounted for a meager gain of 6,000 jobs last month.

-“At that rate, it’s going to take 10 years until we hit full employment,” Biden said at an Oval Office meeting with House Democrats earlier Friday.
+“At that rate, it’s going to take 10 years until we hit full employment,” Biden said during his Oval Office meeting with House Democrats.
 “That’s not hyperbole.
 That’s a fact.”

 Biden, who has been meeting with lawmakers in recent days to discuss the package, welcomed the leaders of House committees who will be assembling the bill under the budget process known as “reconciliation.”
 Money for vaccine distributions, direct payments to households, school reopenings and business aid are at stake.